 Each EJ population in the DCHC MPO area was mapped by US Census Block Group (Block Group).
-Any Block Group with a concentration of an EJ population that exceeded the regional threshold for that population was identified as an EJ community of concern.
+Any Block Group with a concentration of an EJ population that exceeded the regional threshold for that population was identified as a community of concern.
 This comparative analysis was performed for each EJ population group to determine the locations of concentrated EJ communities of concern.

-For example, Table 3.1 on page 3-3 indicates that the 37.9 percent of the total population of the three-county area, is an EJ racial minority population.
-Thus, 37.9 percent is used as the regional threshold for racial minority population.
-Any Block Group with a racial minority population representing greater than 37.9 percent of the total population in that Block Group is considered an EJ community of concern for racial minority population.
+For example, Table 3.1 on page 3-3 indicates that the racial minority population is 37.9 percent of the total population of the three-county area, thus 37.9 percent is used as the regional threshold.
+Any Block Group with a racial minority populations representing greater than 37.9 percent of the population in that Block Group is considered an EJ community of concern for racial minority population.

-The determination of what is "disproportionately high and adverse human health environmental effect" as discussed by E.O.
+The determination of what is "disproportionately high and adverse human health or environmental effect" as discussed by E.O.
 12898 is context dependent.
 The approach used in the development of this EJ report to identify communities of concern is only based on available Block Group data and the proportion of protected populations that they contain.
 All future project development processes should include additional efforts to utilize local knowledge of individual neighborhoods to identify potential populations that might have been missed during this Census-based analysis.